Addiction Treatment

 What Makes Alcohol Addiction a Mental Disorder?

 According to the American Society of Addiction Medicine (ASAM), addiction is a chronic disease of the brain reward, motivation, memory, and related circuitry caused by dysfunction, leading the person to pursue rewards or relief through substance use in an extreme manner.[8]
-Alcohol addiction is a primary disease, which means it’s due to a root cause of illness, compared to a secondary disease, which is a complication of a primary disease.
+Alcohol addiction a primary disease, which means it’s due to a root cause of illness, compared to a secondary disease, which is a complication of a primary disease.

 For decades – centuries, even – alcohol use was viewed as a social, moral, or criminal problem, with derogatory terms like “drunk” or “alcoholic” only fueling the stigma.
 In reality, it’s a problem with the function of the brain, like any other disease and its associated organ.
 Behavioral problems are associated with alcohol addiction, including possible criminal acts, but it’s still about the brain and not morality or willpower.